Styler: learning formatting conventions to repair Checkstyle violations: Related work

 \subsection{Learning for repairing compiler errors and behavioral bugs}

 \textit{Learning for repairing compiler errors.} There are related works in the area of automatic repair of compiler errors.
 In this case, the compiler syntax rules are the equivalent of the formatting rules.
-There, recurrent neural networks and token abstraction have been used to fix syntactic errors \citep{Bhatia2016}.
+There, recurrent neural networks and token abstraction have been used to fix syntactic errors \citep{Bhatia2018}.
 In DeepFix, \cite{Gupta2017} use a language model for repairing syntactic compilation errors in C programs.
 Out of 6,971 erroneous C programs, DeepFix was able to completely repair 27\% and partially repair 19\% of the programs.
 Later, \cite{Ahmed2018} proposed TRACER, which outperformed DeepFix, repairing 44\% of the programs. \cite{Santos2018} confirmed the efficiency of LSTM over n-grams and of token abstraction for single token compiling errors.
-These approaches do not target formatting errors, which is the target of \Styler.
+These approaches do not target formatting violations, which is the target of \Styler.

-\textit{\changedText{Learning for repairing behavioral bugs.}} \changedText{As for repairing compiler errors, there are also learning systems for repairing behavioral bugs, those that, for instance, break test cases. \cite{Tufano2018} investigated the feasibility of using Neural Machine Translation techniques for learning bug-fixing patches for real defects.
-They mined millions of buggy and patched program versions from the history of GitHub repositories, and abstracted them to train an Encoder-Decoder model.
-The model was able to fix hundreds of unique buggy methods in the wild. \cite{Chen2019} proposed SequenceR, an end-to-end program repair approach focused on one-line fixes.
-In an experiment with Defects4J, SequenceR was shown to be able to learn to repair behavioral bugs by generating patches that pass all tests.}
+\textit{Learning for repairing behavioral bugs.} As for repairing compiler errors, there are also learning systems for repairing behavioral bugs, those that, for instance, break test cases. \cite{Tufano2018} investigated the feasibility of using Neural Machine Translation techniques for learning bug-fixing patches for real defects.
+They mined millions of buggy and patched program versions from the history of GitHub repositories and abstracted them to train an Encoder-Decoder model.
+The model was able to fix hundreds of unique buggy methods in the wild. \cite{Chen2019} proposed SequenceR, a program repair tool based on sequence-to-sequence learning focused on one-line fixes.
+In an experiment with Defects4J \citep{Just2014}, SequenceR was shown to be able to learn how to repair behavioral bugs by generating patches that pass all tests. \Styler and SequenceR share the same idea for formatting violation and bug encoding.